National Assembly for Wales Elections

 The above legislation is not exhaustive and the information provided here is for guidance only.
 It is each candidate's responsibility to ensure that they are not disqualified from becoming an Assembly Member.

-The Electoral Commission is producing a suite of guidance for candidates and agents.
-Part 1 of the guidance pack includes further information on qualification and disqualification.
+The Electoral Commission has produced a suite of guidance for candidates and agents.
+Part 1 of the guidance pack includes further information on qualification and disqualification, last revised for the May 2016 elections.
 However, if you are in any doubt you should consult all relevant legislation and / or take independent legal advice.

-During the Fifth Assembly, the Assembly will get the power to legislate to raise devolved taxes and the draft Wales Bill, if passed, will fundamentally change the devolution settlement.
+During the fifth Assembly, the Assembly was given the power to legislate about devolved taxes and the Wales Act 2017fundamentally changes the devolution settlement.

-Members of the Fifth Assembly will have an important and unique role in representing the people of Wales and holding the Welsh Government to account, at a time when democracy in Wales is evolving around them.
+Members of the fifth Assembly have an important and unique role in representing the people of Wales and holding the Welsh Government to account, at a time when democracy in Wales is evolving around them.

 The role of Assembly Members